OUR FOUNDERS

 M.Ed, BA, DipTchg, LTCL, Churchill Fellow, HFITPNZ

-Gillian Eadie is an award-winning educator whose career includes speech therapy, teaching and 20 years as a school principal in prestigious private schools.
-Still with The University of Auckland, Gillian established the Brainfit.World with her sister, Dr. Allison Lamont.
-She edits Memory News, works with developers on Brainfit’s neuro-games and she travels widely speaking about the importance of protecting and enhancing memory skills beyond the age of 40 or so.
+Gillian Eadie is an award-winning educator whose career includes speech therapy, teaching, 20 years as a school principal and positions at The University of Auckland.
+Gillian established the Brainfit.World with her sister, Dr. Allison Lamont.
+She still works with the Brainfit.World team managing the Brainfit World Membership Programme.
+She also edits Memory News, and enjoys speaking about the importance of protecting and enhancing memory skills beyond the age of 40 or so.

 Dr Allison Lamont